 You can make an easy hibiscus syrup in a few minutes by using herbal tea bags, which are readily available in grocery stores.

 The tea has other herbal flavors in the blend, but doesn’t taste too strong in the mixed drink.

 Or track down a bag of dried hibiscus flowers, either online or in the Latin section of some markets.

 - 4 hibiscus teabags, such as Red Zinger or 2 tablespoons dried hibiscus flowers

 - 2 ounces (60 ml) fresh lime juice

 - Coarse salt and sliced lime for rimming the glass

-- To make the syrup: Whisk the sugar and water in a small saucepan until sugar dissolves.
+- Whisk the sugar and water in a small saucepan until sugar dissolves.
 Bring to a simmer, then turn off the heat and add the teabags (or hibiscus flowers).
 Let steep 20 minutes.
 Remove teabags or pour through a strainer.
 Cool syrup completely in the refrigerator until cold.
 Makes enough for 4 drinks.

-- To mix one drink: Put about 2 tablespoons salt on a small plate.
+- Put about 2 tablespoons salt on a small plate.
 Run the flesh of a lime wedge over the rim of a glass, then turn the glass upside down on the salt, turning the glass to coat the rim.
 Fill the glass with ice.

 - Pour the mezcal, lime juice and Hibiscus Syrup in an ice-filled cocktail shaker.
 Shake or stir vigorously until well mixed.
 Pour over the ice-filled glass.
 Garnish with a slice of lime.
 Cheers!